flashboss/search-java9-wildfly12-bug/README.md

 # search-java9-wildfly12-bug
-bug fixing for searching in Wildfly 12 using java 9
+webapp in Wildfly 12 using java 10